TheCamilovisk/ChurnPredictionApp/api/README.md

 After installing the project, you must get the model `.joblib` file.
 For this, you also have two options:

-- download the training [dataset][dataset] into the _data_ folder (in the root directory), and run `python model_training.py`.
-This will create the model `.joblib` file inside the _model_ (also in root directory).
-You can also supply the `--buket-name` argument, passing the name of a existing S3 bucket name in which the model will be saved.
+- Follow the instructions on [how to train the model from scratch](#creating-the-model-file).
 This also enables our second option.
 - If you already have a model file saved in a S3 bucket and the [environment variables](#setting-environment-variables) set accordingly, then you are good to go.

 Whichever way you've chosen, with the `.joblib` file at it's right place and with your `Pipenv` environment activated, you just need to run `uvicorn churn_api:app --port 8000` and the server will start.
 You can also supply the `--reload` argument, so the [FastAPI][fastapi] framework will watch your api project files for any modifications and automatically restart your server if an update is needed.